An IRM Approach to Compliance

 By prioritizing the foundational frameworks, your organization can meet various compliance requirements without duplicating efforts.
 This approach, coupled with CyberStrong’s ability to clone security assessments for similar assets, has significantly reduced the repeated efforts that many technical and business leaders identify as a hindrance to business growth.
-Furthermore, as Gartner states, compliance will account for 30% of IRM spending by 2023 - indicating that the management of multiple compliance standards will only become more prevalent for information security leaders and their CEOs and Boards.
+Furthermore, as Gartner states, compliance will account for 30% of IRM spending by 2023, indicating that managing multiple compliance standards will only become more prevalent for information security leaders and their CEOs and Boards.

-By 2023, more than 30% of total organizations’ spending on IRM will be from CCO solutions.
+By 2023, more than 30% of organizations' IRM spending will be from CCO solutions.